mezmer420/dashi/README.md

 *Only works in one guild (server)!* I didn't bother coding it to be multi-guild compatible as I never intended it ever be used outside of my own server.
 Heavily hardcoded to work only for the server.

-Feel free to browse the code for inspiration for your own bots.
+Feel free to browse the code for inspiration for your own bots...
+I definitely look at others' :p